MrMitch/realdebrid-CLI/README.md

 -t    Test mode.
 Perform all operations EXCEPT file downloading.
 ```

-`LINK` can be set of URLs to files you want to download (i.e. http://host.com/myFile.zip) or the path to a file containing them.
+`LINK` can be the URL to a file you want to download (i.e. http://host.com/myFile.zip) or the path to a file containing one ore several URL(s).

 **Examples:**